 It’s a great poetic and songwriting device to have in your tool box.

-Let’s look at some songs using allusion well across the pop and country genres.
+Here are 6 allusion examples from across the pop and country genres.

 Virtually every line has an allusion in it (over 100 in the song)